Content marketing: the keys to good editorial content

 • content type

-• subject
+• topic

 • deadlines and publication dates

-Write or have the content written
+Write the content or have it written

 Why and how should you outsource your content production?

-The advantages of outsourcing
+The Benefits of Outsourcing

 The content creation market is divided among three main types of players: